gabriel-mwash/ALX-Data-Analytics-Portfolio/Problem_Solving/README.md

 The analysis seeks to answer questions such as:

 * What exactly is the problem?
+* Why is it a problem?
-* Why is the problem important?
+* Where does the problem occur or present itself?
 * Who is affected by the problem?
-* Where does the problem occur?
 * When does the problem occur?
 * How does the problem manifest?
-* How significant is the impact of the problem?
+* How much of a problem is it?

 ---